jmonto55/todo-app-react/README.md

 - **Is the information saved in any database?**

-  - No, all data is saved in Local Storage.
+  - No, it is not.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>